dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day 67:_Deploy_Guest_Book_App_on_Kubernetes/README.md

 Ports: Listens on port 80 (standard HTTP) and forwards traffic to the containers' port 80.

 NodePort: The service is exposed on nodePort: 30009, allowing you to access the application via any node's IP address at this port.

+This breakdown provides a detailed, high-level overview of the entire deployment.